How to Negotiate Salary Like a Pro: Step-by-Step Guide

 4. Examples from actual salary negotiations

 Negotiating salary can feel intimidating, but real-world examples and practical templates can empower you to communicate your value with confidence.
-Drawing from my own experiences and industry insights, I’ve crafted two templates, one for email negotiation and one for in-person discussions, that you can adapt to your situation.
+From my own experience, below is a how-to negotiate salary example you can adapt to your own situation.

 4.1.
 Sample salary negotiation email